ethereum-financial-tools/electron-nucypher-prototype/README.md

 Installation of python3.6 and pyUmbral dependencies will be added here soon.

-## Swarm and Erebos
+## Origin

-This prototype requires [Swarm v0.3.10](https://swarm-gateways.net/bzz:/theswarm.eth/) and makes use of the [Erebos javascript library](https://github.com/MainframeHQ/erebos).
+This prototype is based on work by ["Fleeting Years"](https://www.fyears.org/about.html) and forked from [https://github.com/fyears/electron-python-example](https://github.com/fyears/electron-python-example).

+The README from this original project has been copied to [docs/electron-python-example.md](https://github.com/ethereum-financial-tools/electron-nucypher-prototype/blob/master/docs/electron-python-example.md).

 ## Warning